maarten-pennings/Lego-Mindstorms/ms4/faq.md

 On the last line we see what that means for the brightest pattern, instead of 9 bytes we send 18 bytes to the matrix (which only looks at the first 9).
 Every odd byte is C2 which renders as purple, as we can see in the fourth flag above.
+The even LEDs are indeed three times red, then (one) white, and then we run out of LEDs.

 I had a peek at the generated code, and I believe it really is a compiler bug.

+The line below is from the generated code.
-This is the offending line, here in action using LED values below 128.
+Here in action using LED values below 128.
 We see that it produces a byte array of nine bytes, with the bytes we expect (e.g. ASCII value of `Y` is 89, `Z` is 90 and `S` 83).

 ```python
 >>> bytes("".join([chr(math.floor(clamp(to_number(p_1), 0, 255) + 0.5)) for p_1 in " 89  89  89   90  90  90   83  83  83".split()]),"utf-8")
 b'YYYZZZSSS'
 ```

-When using LED values above 128, we get a wrong result: an byte array of 18 bytes.
+When using LED values above 128, we get a wrong result: a byte array of 18 bytes.
 The even bytes are all wrong (0xC2), the odd bytes are correct.

 ```python